 Customers will be able to see the difference between a company that was thinking of them and one that is only concerned with the bottom line.
 A company obsessed with profit margins might overlook simple fixes that could improve user experiences, like using related images or intriguing video content.

 If you look at your business objectively, odds are you will find ways to improve the multichannel experience for your customers.
 All of this will help you create a space they’ll want to come back to again and again.

 3. Design your own unique multichannel infrastructure.

-The majority of consumers today begins a transaction on one device and finishes it on another.
+The majority of consumers today begin a transaction on one device and finish it on another.
 A teacher might place a bag of pencils in her shopping cart on Amazon on her phone at lunch and return to the website later on her laptop to complete the purchase.
 She expects the item to still be in her shopping cart even though she switched devices.
-Information must be transferrable from one channel to another.
+The information must be transferrable from one channel to another.

 This works especially well in multichannel marketing because users like to be rewarded for accessing your website on multiple devices.
 For instance, you can give them an incentive for downloading the app, like offering free shipping on their next order.
 You could also write a blog thanking your customers and supporters, as long it’s sincere and from the heart.
 Remember, they will be able to tell the difference!

 If you’ve said your app is free, it should really be free.
 If your Facebook page hosts a contest for its fans, be sure to pick a winner.
 It may sound simple – that’s because it is!
 It’s human nature to feel angry and disappointed when you’ve been told one thing and given another.
 Avoid letting your customers down by simply following through with your promises.